2012–2014 Salvadoran gang truce: Truce negotiators

 On 3 May 2016, Attorney General Douglas Meléndez began ordering the arrests of law enforcement officials who were responsible for helping carry out the truce.
 That month, Mijango and 20 law enforcement officials were arrested and charged with illicit association with gang members.
 He stated that he would seek to impeach Perdomo and have the Legislative Assembly remove Munguía's immunity from prosecution, as he had since been appointed as the country's minister of defense by Sánchez Cerén.

 After his arrest Mijango stated, "there was a peace process [...] it pains me that those who are being judged are people who only wanted to contribute to a solution to a problem that is the most serious in the country".
 Blackwell criticized the arrests being made, stating, "it's all political, there is no logic or rational reason for this [...]
 [Meléndez is] playing into the hands of the political discussion: 'more police, less crime, eliminating the scourge and the more we kill, the better,' [...] that unfortunately is more popular than building community centers and community policing and focused deterrence as a strategy".
 Mijango stood trial in August 2017 in the so-called "Truce Trial" but was acquitted as the court ruled that he was "merely following orders".
 He was acquitted for a second time in May 2019 after prosecutors appealed the case.
 He was, however, sentenced to 13 years imprisonment in 2018 for conspiring with gang members to extort a food production and distribution company.
+Mijango died on 28 August 2023 while imprisoned.

 On 23 July 2020, Munguía was arrested for his role in organizing the truce.
 He was charged with illicit association with gangs, abuse of authority, and non-compliance.
 Munguía's lawyer argued that "there had not been sufficient evidence to make the arrest".
+After his arrest, Munguía stated that he "knew of this process for three years" but "did not escape".
+Munguía's criminal trial began on 26 April 2023, being charged with illicit negotiation and failure to perform his duties.
+He faces up to eleven years imprisonment if convicted.
+The attorney general solicited twenty years imprisonment for Munguía.
+On 29 May 2023, Munguía was sentenced to 18 years imprisonment—8 years for illicit association, 6 years for failure to perform his duties, and 4 years for committing arbitrary actions.
+Munguía claimed that there were irregularities present during his trial.
+He added that he believed his sentencing was "a political condemnation" ("un condenado político") and that he considers himself to be a political prisoner.
+Funes stated that Munguía's sentence seemed "unjust" to him.

-As of 2020, Colindres had not been arrested or charged for his role in negotiating the truce.
+Colindres had not been arrested or charged for his role in negotiating the truce.
+He presented testimony against both Funes and Munguía during their criminal trial in May 2023.

-Truce Trial

-In August 2017, a criminal trial known as the "Truce Trial" was held for eighteen of the truce's organizers, who were charged with criminal conspiracy and smuggling prohibited items into prisons.
-The trial's presiding judge was Godofredo Salazar.
-Among those on trial were Mijango; Nelson Rauda, the director of the prison system; Anílber Rodríguez, the inspector general of the prison system; and Juan Roberto Castillo, a deputy inspector with the National Civil Police.
-Colindres and Munguía presented testimony against the defendants, with Munguía testifying that "the truce between gangs was a state policy".
-Carlos Eduardo Burgos Nuila, a former member of Barrio 18, also testified against the defendants.

-All 18 defendants were acquitted on 29 August 2017.
-Salazar stated that the attorney general failed to prove that the defendants acted deliberately, and stated that they were "following their duties as state officials" and "merely following orders".
-He instead stated that Funes and Munguía were responsible for the truce.
-The prosecutors appealed the decision to a higher court.
-The defendants were again acquitted on 31 May 2019.